A Gift & a Kers: Background

-Kerser had expressed a desire to record 10 albums in 10 years, but his plan was delayed by the COVID-19 pandemic, which allowed him three years to finish his final album rather than his usual four-month period between touring.
+Kerser had expressed a desire to record ten albums in ten years, but his plan was delayed by the COVID-19 pandemic, which allowed him three years to finish his tenth album rather than his usual four-month period between touring.
 Kerser stated: "I honestly feel like I reached my full potential on this album."
 He also said, "I feel like I covered every Kers style, so it really takes the fans on a journey. [...]
 My final thank you and my final imprint on the scene I built."